 Please take the time to read through this Student Handbook.
 You are responsible for the information it contains.
 The contents are intended to make your experience at AJU as satisfying and successful as possible.
 The Student Code of Conduct, Honor Code and Academic Responsibility Contract are included within this book as well as other important information regarding policies and procedures related to campus resources, academic processes, student and administrative services and University protocol.

-It is our hope that your AJU experience will be an enriching one.
-We hope that you get involved with campus life and participate in the many events and programs available to you.
-We are committed to your intellectual, social, emotional and spiritual growth and are here to help promote your success.
+It is my hope that your AJU experience will be an enriching one.
+The AJU faculty and staff are committed to your intellectual, social, emotional and spiritual growth and are here to help promote your success.